 Renaissance/STAR Early Literacy scores inform the selection process for inviting students to Summer Session.
-When funded, the one-month session is an extension of the classroom reading curriculum.
-It includes instruction with phonics/decoding, vocabulary, comprehension, and fluency-and may be supplemented by Lexia or Acellus resources.
-Teachers evaluate effectiveness by monitoring Lexia or Acellus progress, documenting observations, and gathering data on formative assessments throughout.
+When funded, the one-month session is an extension of the classroom reading/math curriculum.
+It includes instruction with phonological awareness, phonics/decoding, vocabulary, comprehension, and fluency as well as within the mathematics domains.
+It may be supplemented by Lexia resources.
+Teachers evaluate effectiveness by monitoring Lexia progress, documenting observations, and gathering data on formative assessments throughout.
 In addition, teachers monitor Renaissance/STAR Early Literacy scores on the next scheduled assessment.

 - 7. Professional development and other activities are offered for teachers, paraprofessionals, and other school personnel to improve instruction and use of data from academic assessments. - During district-designated professional development days, learning opportunities will be offered to all district personnel which support site curriculum, instruction, assessment, and/or technology use. - In addition to district-designated days, there will be professional development offered within and beyond the school day in response to site needs.
-The Comprehensive Needs Assessment reveals a need for teachers and paraprofessionals to deepen understanding in accessing/using data, maximizing the capabilities of online resources, facilitating remote/virtual learning, and investigating specific reading skill gaps.
-Professional development topics may specifically include LETRS or Science of Reading. - 8.
+The Comprehensive Needs Assessment reveals a need for teachers and paraprofessionals to deepen understanding in accessing/using data, maximizing the capabilities of online resources (particularly Google applications), and investigating specific reading skill gaps.
+Professional development topics may specifically include LETRS, Science of Reading, or dyslexia indicators. - 8.
 The school uses clear, diverse strategies to recruit and retain effective teachers, particularly in high need subjects.